Creating To Do Lists In WordPress

 Additional Information

-The Cleverness To-Do List plugin provides additional functions that let you display to-do lists on your WordPress website using widgets, and add lists to content inside a page or post using shortcodes.
+The Cleverness plugin provides additional functions that let you display a to-do list on your WordPress site using widgets, and add lists to content inside a page or post using shortcodes.

-To add a to-do list to your site using widgets, go to the ‘Widgets’ page (Appearance > Widgets) and drag the ‘To-Do List’ widget to the location in your sidebar (or footer) menu where you want the to-do list to display …
+To add a to-do list to your site using widgets, go to the ‘Widgets’ page (Appearance > Widgets) and drag the ‘To-Do List’ widget to the location in your sidebar menu where you would like the list to display …

-Your to-do list will display wherever you have placed the ‘to-do-list’ widget (i.e. the sidebar menu, footer, etc.)
+Your to-do list will appear wherever you have added the ‘to-do-list’ widget (i.e. the sidebar menu, footer, etc.)

-You can also display to-do lists to your site with shortcodes.
+You can also add to-do lists and checklists to your site using shortcodes.

-To access the documentation on using shortcodes, select To-Do List > To-Do List from the dashboard menu …
+To access the documentation on using shortcodes, select To-Do List > To-Do List from your admin menu …

-Click on the ‘Shortcodes’ menu entry to access the Shortcode Documentation screen …
+Click on the ‘Shortcodes’ tab to access the Shortcode Documentation screen …

-This section explains different ways to configure and use short codes to display lists and checklists on your pages and posts.
+This section explains various ways to configure and use shortcodes to display lists and checklists on your posts and pages.

-Once you know what information you want to display on your site, create or edit a new or existing post or page and either type or paste the short code inside the content section …
+Once you know what type of information you would like to display on your site, create or edit a new or existing post or page and either type or paste the short code into the content area …

-Publish your post or page and you will see the list displayed in the location where you have added the shortcode …
+After publishing your page or post, you will see the list displayed exactly where you have added the short code …